-For accounting audits, Audit & Supervisory Board Members receive explanations on the audit plan and regular reports on the audit status from the Accounting Auditor, share information with each other, establish a system enabling efficient audits, and audit the independence of the Accounting Auditor.
+For accounting audits, Audit & Supervisory Board Members receive explanations on the audit plan and regular reports on the audit status from the Accounting Auditor, share information with each other, and establish a system enabling efficient audits.
+Additionally, Audit & Supervisory Board Members monitor and verify whether the Accounting Auditor maintains its independence and constantly evaluate the status of quality management of audits.